night0wl117/d2r-sp-terror-zone/README.md

 # d2r-sp-terror-zone
 A simple script that modifies files to simulate Terror Zones in Single Player (only works in Hell Difficulty).
 I haven't tested every zone, there might be bugs or crashes, let me know if you experience any (with screenshot(s) if possible).

-The script modifies levels.txt, monstats.txt, hudlevelsnameshd.json and levels.json file.
+The script modifies levels.txt, monstats.txt, uniqueitems.txt, treasureclassex.txt, hudlevelsnameshd.json and levels.json file.
 If any of your mod depends on these files, they will probably no longer work as expected.

 ## Limitations
 - Only works in Hell Difficulty but it cannot check if Baal is killed or not.
 You can use it anytime in Hell if you want.